 Frequently, a lawyer only two or three years out of law school wants to go in-house.
 In the law firm setting, however, that lawyer's training has only just begun.
 Private law firms offer, either formally or otherwise, the type of training that will insure that an attorney's skills develop at the appropriate pace.
 However, in certain in-house situations, the lawyer may be the sole attorney in charge, or have very little mentoring.
 This means that the lawyer must rely heavily on himself or herself for guidance.

 In addition, at an in-house position you may very well be managing outside counsel as opposed to doing the work yourself.
 For in-house litigation attorneys, there will likely be a decrease in, if not a complete lack of, actual trial experience.
 This lack of hands-on practice may not be the best option for those attorneys eager for courtroom experience, first hand negotiation, or putting together complicated deals.
 The upside of the in-house career is the business experience; however, too much business and not enough practicing may make returning to private practice difficult, if not impossible, down the road.

-We encourage any lawyer considering a career change to avoid generalizations and preconceived notions of what it means to be practicing with a law firm, and, instead, to focus on what jobs are best suited to their particular credentials and abilities.
+We encourage any lawyer considering a career change to avoid generalizations and preconceived notions of what it means to be practicing with a law firm, and instead to focus on what jobs are best suited to their particular credentials and abilities.
 We've heard the success stories for in-house positions-we believe they do happen.
 However, we also believe that law firms get an undeserved bad rap among lawyers-and we should know.
-As former law firm attorneys, BCG's Directors are ready to talk to you about the pros and cons of law firm life.